greenelab/crossref/README.md

 ```

 Then use `source activate crossref` and `source deactivate` to activate or deactivate the environment.
 On windows, use `activate crossref` and `deactivate` instead.

+## Acknowledgements

+This work is funded in part by the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative through Grant [GBMF4552](https://www.moore.org/grant-detail?grantId=GBMF4552) to [**@cgreene**](https://github.com/cgreene "Casey Greene on GitHub").